CroPo/roguelike-tutorial-2018/part_12/README.md

 }
 ```

-Another filter has to be added to filter out those entities which are dead actors:
+Another filter has to be added to filter out those entities which are dead `Actor`s:

 ```rust
 pub fn is_blocked_by(ecs: &Ecs, position: (i32, i32)) -> Vec<EntityId> {